rickbutterfield/Umbraco.Community.BlockPreview/README.md

 ﻿# Our.Umbraco.BlockPreview

-**Our.Umbraco.BlockPreview** enables automatic rich HTML previews for the Umbraco Block List and Block Grid editors.
+**Our.Umbraco.BlockPreview** enables easy to use rich HTML previews for the Umbraco Block List and Block Grid editors.

 ## Installation
 The Umbraco 10.4+ version of this package is [available via NuGet](https://www.nuget.org/packages/Our.Umbraco.BlockPreview).